konfou/konfou.github.io/_posts/2021-03-25-gnu-hurd-the-kernel-that-was-not.md

 system layers.
 Basically οnly the base upon which operating systems can be built is provided.

-This  design is  referred to  as microkernels,  and Mach  was among  the first.
+This design is referred to as microkernel, and Mach was among the first.
 It brought  forth numerous new  concepts, and it can  be said it  was an academical success.
 Nevertheless,  it isn't state of  the art nowadays, something covered in later section.

 Mach's  goal is  to minimize  abstractions provided  by the  kernel, and every abstraction  is associated  with a rich  set of  semantics.
 Those